o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-service-api-security.md

 The permissions granted by `ServiceApi` are described in detail in the next section\. `ServiceLambda` gives `ServiceApi` permission to invoke the Lambda function\.
 Other resources give `ServiceLambda` the permissions that the Lambda function requires\.

-## Service API Permissions<a name="cloud-canvas-cgf-service-api-security-service-api-permissions"></a>
+## Service API Permissions {#cloud-canvas-cgf-service-api-security-service-api-permissions}

 You can secure service API operations on an individual basis\.
 For example, you could give permission to submit high scores to the game, and permission to delete fraudulent high scores to someone who manages operations\.

 By default, only valid AWS IAM credentials can execute operations\.
-This is done using swagger [security requirement](http://swagger.io/specification/#securityRequirementObject) and [security definitions](http://swagger.io/specification/#securityDefinitionsObject) objects that are added to each operation during [upload processing](/docs/userguide/gems/cloud-canvas/cgf-service-api-cgf-extension-object.md#cloud-canvas-cgf-service-api-cgf-extension-object-upload-processing), unless the swagger operation object already defines a security object\.
+This is done using swagger [security requirement](http://swagger.io/specification/#securityRequirementObject) and [security definitions](http://swagger.io/specification/#securityDefinitionsObject) objects that are added to each operation during [upload processing](/docs/userguide/gems/cloud-canvas/cgf-service-api-cgf-extension-object#cloud-canvas-cgf-service-api-cgf-extension-object-upload-processing), unless the swagger operation object already defines a security object\.
 You can configure API Gateway to use other forms of security, or none at all, by putting security objects in swagger object definitions in your `swagger.json` file\.

 To grant permission to execute an operation, modify your `resource-template.json` file to include metadata on the `ServiceApi` resource definition, as in the following example\.